-Brisbane City Council may declare your dog dangerous if it:
+Brisbane City Council may declare your dog dangerous if:

-- has seriously attacked a person or another animal
+- it has seriously attacked a person or another animal

-- has acted in a way that caused fear to a person or another animal
+- it has acted in a way that caused fear to a person or another animal

-Once your dog has been declared a dangerous dog, you will be given certain conditions to follow.
+Once Council declares your dog a dangerous dog, you must follow certain conditions.

-- has attacked a person or another animal in way which would not be considered a serious attack
+- has attacked a person or another animal in way not considered a serious attack

 - has acted in a way that caused fear to a person or another animal.